-Using Enzyme Treatments
+Step 4: Using Enzyme Treatments

 Depending on the size of your tank, you normally will dump every three to five days, so you don’t need to add this product every day, but never avoid doing this step because this is what will make future cleanings easier for you and will keep your tank odor free.

 They are quite simple to use.
 Simply toss a packet into your tank and add one gallon of water as well.